aptivate/inaspmaterials/src/Network_Management/One_Week_Training_Course/One_Week_Training_Course.rst

 -  What creates downtime?
 -  How long is the downtime? (detection+diagnosis+repair+restoration)
+-  How can we detect faults quickly, especially if they recur?
 -  How can we diagnose common faults more quickly?
 -  How can we repair (patch) them quickly?
 -  Can we create alternative/backup systems?
 What kinds are there?